datatorch/documentation/docs/helm-charts.md

    ```bash
    helm repo add datatorch https://charts.datatorch.io
    ```
-2. Use `scripts/kub-redcred.sh` to create the secret require for pull the docker images.
+2. Use `scripts/kub-redcred.sh` to create the secret required to pull the docker images.
+   You must have the `gcrpull.json` located in the same directory.
 3. Create a copy of the `datatorch/values.yaml` and update the FQDN, database connection and licencing information.
 4. Deploy the instance using `helm install`